chiselinc/stuckincyberspace/mainpages/msGNU.md

 ### The character "msGNU" was forged in the fire of frustration and conscientization which foments on the edges of the new InfoTech frontier.

 Originally a critical theorist, with her nose buried in volumes of Lacanian psychoanalysis and Foucauldian genealogy, msGNU’s heart grew faint and sad with a growing suspicion: this crazy world cannot be fixed with theory alone.
-Cutting edge technology is our best bet to fix the existing problems faced by humanity.
+Cutting edge technology is our best bet to address the existing problems faced by humanity.

 ![msGNU](/images/guitar.JPG)